b-lev/Python-Setup/README.md

 # Installing third-party library with pip

 Try to run our little python program.
 The intent is to create a Python dictionary of randomly chosen student details.
+Open a terminal, and change to the directory containing the repository and saved intro.py file.
+Then call python on the file.
 You should get an error when you run it.
-Open a terminal, and change to the directory containing the repository and saved intro.py file:

 ```
 % cd github/tutorial-example